meshplay/meshplay/docs/pages/reference/meshplayctl/meshplayctl-exp-workspace-create.md

 Create a new workspace by providing the name, description, and organization ID.
 <pre class='codeblock-pre'>
 <div class='codeblock'>
-mesheryctl exp workspace create [flags]
+meshplayctl exp workspace create [flags]

 </div>
 </pre>